HS Produkt VHS: Design details

 When the VHS went through service life testing it fired 50,000 rounds without suffering any main part failures.
 The barrel has a birdcage flash suppressor and can fire rifle grenades.
 Like the FAMAS, it has a sliding grenade boom guide and grenade high-angle launching sight to aim when the rifle is turned on its side, but the sight is mounted on the underside of the carrying handle on the VHS instead of under it.
 The rifle and carbine have different gas regulators, both with three settings changed by pushing in and turning 120 degrees: normal; high (larger opening for weak ammunition); and cut-off (for rifle grenades).

 One drawback of the VHS is its poor ergonomics.
 The fire selector has three positions for safe, semi, and automatic fire with no 3-round burst option.
 Production model rifles have the selector inside the trigger guard.
 Changing firing modes is difficult as the crank must be rotated a long distance before either firing mode is selected.
 It is also for right-handed use only; the receiver can only eject shells out the right side and cases leave sharply toward the rear, with a chance of hitting an extended elbow.
 This is unfortunate, as the non-reciprocating cocking handle is located centrally under the carrying handle and can be pulled from either side.

 Models presented in 2008 showed the VHS being STANAG magazine compatible.
 This was changed shortly after to accept HK G36 magazines.
 The reason was because the Croatian military has more G36s (which the VHS will replace) than M16-type rifles.

 Variants

-A Croatian soldier firing a VHS-2 rifle.

 VHS-D

-The first VHS rifle made by HS Produkt, outfitted with rifle grenade discharging adapters and bayonet lugs.
+The VHS-D is the first generation rifle variant produced by HS Produkt, outfitted with rifle grenade discharging adapters and bayonet lugs.

 VHS-K

-A carbine version of the VHS rifle.
+A carbine variant of the VHS-D.